yarkhinephyo/15-445-database-systems-notes/12-13 - Query Execution.md

 **Expression evaluation**

 "WHERE" clause as an expression tree.
 Each node represent expression types such as comparisons, conjunctions, arithmetic operators.

+To evaluate the expression at runtime, the DBMS maintains a context handle that contains metadata for the execution such as the current tuple and the table schema.

 ![](images/Pasted%20image%2020221006141004.png)